BitcoinDesign/Guide/guide/onboarding/getting-to-know-your-users.md

 Aim to gather as much information and observations as possible in order to empathize with your users.

 You can then use this research to identify where potential problems may exist.
 This will then allow you to highlight opportunities for innovation.
-Look to draw parallels between a user's current experience.
-Then you can look to identify unmet user needs and craft experiences with that context in mind.
+Look to draw parallels between a user’s traditional financial experience vs how they use bitcoin.
+Then, you can look to identify unmet user needs and craft experiences with that context in mind.

 Allow you and your team to be as free and creative about how you might solve these unmet needs.
-No idea is too “out there”, gather as many ideas as possible and build upon each other's ideas as you move along.
+No idea is too “out there”.
+Gather as many ideas as possible and build upon each other's ideas as you move along.
 Also look for already existing research and findings to compare against what you have found and check for any similarities.

 Next you can think about prototyping a subset of these ideas and understand the feasibility of your ideas through feedback on these prototypes.
 Put your prototypes in front of real users and test to verify the solution meets the users needs.